Professional practice

 • Globe Investment Holdings Limited v Westdene Investment Limited & Ors: Acted (as sole counsel) for the claimant in its claim before the Commercial Division of the BVI High Court to enforce a judgment of the Sharjah Court in the sum of approximately AED 700m.

-• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants in their defence to a claim brought in the London Commercial Court by two Dubai-based banks.
-The banks’ claim sought to enforce judgments of Dubai Courts, which the defendants contended were not final and conclusive, impeachable for fraud, and obtained in proceedings which were conducted in a manner contrary to their rights to a fair trial under Article 6 of the ECHR and in breach of natural and substantial justice.
+• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants in their defence to a claim brought in the Commercial Court by two Dubai-based banks.
+The banks’ claim sought to enforce judgments of Dubai Courts, which the defendants contended were not final and conclusive, were impeachable for fraud, and were obtained in proceedings which were conducted in a manner contrary to their rights to a fair trial under Article 6 of the ECHR and in breach of natural and substantial justice.

 • Advised (as sole counsel) the defendants on an application to challenge the jurisdiction of the English Court to hear claims in unlawful means conspiracy brought against them, the underlying subject matter of which related to crypto-mining projects.